NVIDIA/optix-toolkit/README.md

 - GLFW 3.3 or later
 - glad (any recent version)

+The DemandLoading library can optionally employ OpenImageIO (if installed) to read image files.
+However, OpenImageIO is not downloaded if missing.

 ### Using vcpkg

 Alternatively, `vcpkg` is a convenient way to provide the third-party libraries required by OTK: